MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-AvailabilityAddressSpace.md

 - PerUserFB: Per-user free/busy information can be requested.
 The free/busy data is accessed in the defined per-user free/busy proxy account or group, or in the All Exchange Servers group.
 This value requires a trust between the two forests, and requires you to use either the UseServiceAccount parameter or Credentials parameter.
 - OrgWideFB: Only default free/busy for each user can be requested.
 The free/busy data is accessed in the per-user free/busy proxy account or group in the target forest.
 This value requires you to use either the UseServiceAccount parameter or Credentials parameter.
-- OrgWideFBBasic: Only specified for free/busy sharing between tenants that are all in Exchange Online.
+- OrgWideFBBasic: Free/busy sharing between tenants that are all in Exchange Online.
 - InternalProxy: The request is proxied to an Exchange in the site that has a later version of Exchange.
 - PublicFolder: This value was used to access free/busy data on Exchange Server 2003 servers.